-The Finance, Personnel, Audit and Risk Committee's purpose is to provide a forum for discussion and action, making recommendations to the Executive Principal and the Trustees on all financial and personnel matters relating to the Trust, including the school's budget, income and expenditure and financial planning, both human resources policy and implementation and Audit and Risk matters.
+The Finance, Personnel, Audit and Risk Committee is also a sub-committee of the main Board of Trustees.
+Its purpose is to provide a forum for discussion and action, making recommendations to the Executive Principal and the Trustees on all financial and personnel matters relating to the Trust, including the school's budget, income and expenditure and financial planning, both human resources policy and implementation and Audit and Risk matters.